-3D printing is an additive manufacturing process that turns a digital design files into functional, three-dimensional objects.
+3D printing is an additive manufacturing process that turns digital files into functional, three-dimensional objects.

 Items can be printed in a variety of materials such as prototyping plastic, transparent plastic, rubber-like plastic, high-detail resin and much more.